 Decades of underfunding and neglect have left the DRC with one of the world's worst infrastructure systems, with a dilapidated transport network and erratic energy supply, despite the end of the 1998–2003 civil war and government commitments to improve physical infrastructure.
 The government and World Bank are pushing for greater multinational involvement in the mining sector through improving its policy, legal, and regulatory framework.
 Corruption, double-taxation demands, and overlapping claims of authority, resulting from the 2015 provincial boundaries redrawing and the delaying of elections, will likely worsen in 2018.

-Intensifying Mai-Mai militia attacks in the Kivus are likely in early 2018.
-ADF, Rwandan Hutu (FDLR), and other militants will also likely carry out attacks on civilians, security forces, and road cargo in the Kivu and Kasai provinces and northeast DRC.
-The presence of the UN Force Intervention Brigade (FIB) reduces the risks of attacks on towns and travellers in North Kivu (except Beni and Butembo, where ADF attacks remain likely) and South Kivu.
-Helicopters and small aircraft in the east are at highest risk of attack, particularly low-flying aircraft that are within range of small-arms fire, heavy machine-guns, and RPGs, or during take-off and landing.
+Intensifying Mai-Mai militia attacks in the Kivus are likely in early 2019, driven by a probable opposition rejection of election results favouring the ruling alliance.
+ADF, FDLR, and other militants will likely carry out attacks on civilians, security forces, and road cargo in the Kivu and Kasai provinces and northeast DRC.
+MONUSCO cutbacks limit its efficacy further from its main bases, and it lacks the capability to respond effectively to any violent crises in new areas.
+Helicopters and small aircraft in the east are at highest risk of attack, particularly low-flying aircraft within range of small-arms fire, heavy machine-guns, and RPGs, or during take-off and landing.

-Mutiny and coup attempt risks will be heightened if widespread and sustained protests against constitutional changes coincide with the non-payment of security forces wages, particularly in Kinshasa.
-From October, Mai-Mai militias will be increasingly likely to capture for up to 48 hours medium-size localities in the Kivus, but MONUSCO troops will likely protect or assist in retaking Goma, Bukavu, and Uvira, mitigating Kivus civil war risks.
-In the one-year outlook, Rwandan-Congolese security co-operation will likely continue to satisfy Rwandan security concerns regarding the DRC-based Forces Démocratiques pour la Libération du Rwanda (FDLR), but interstate war risks (directly or proxy intervention) will increase again if anti-FDLR offensives stall.
+Angola and Rwanda are unlikely to militarily intervene in DRC unless there are significant escalations of violence in Kinshasa or along their borders.
+Mutiny and coup attempt risks will be heightened if widespread and sustained anti-Kabila protests coincide with the non-payment of security forces wages.
+From early 2019, Mai-Mai militias will be increasingly likely to raid or capture for up to 48 hours medium-size localities in the Kivus, but MONUSCO troops will likely protect or assist in retaking Goma, Bukavu, and Uvira, mitigating Kivus civil war risks.
+Violent incidents involving Ugandan or Burundian security forces along their respective borders are unlikely to escalate into wider conflict.

-Political demonstrations in opposition to constitutional changes and electoral delays are likely in 2018, particularly in Kinshasa, Lubumbashi, Bukavu, Goma, and the Kasais.
-Mob violence and riots are most likely to result from impromptu protests, which can quickly and unexpectedly grow out of public gatherings for high-profile funerals or major football matches, rather than pre-announced demonstrations for which security forces can prepare.
+Violent protests in Kinshasa and Lubumbashi are likely if the opposition rejects a ruling alliance victory in the upcoming elections, but will probably be contained by security forces away from key commercial and government neighbourhoods.
+Widespread mob violence and riots are most likely to result from impromptu protests, which can quickly and unexpectedly grow out of public gatherings, rather than pre-announced demonstrations for which security forces can prepare.
 Violent confrontations using clubs and machetes are also likely between rival party supporters.
 Rioters are likely to target properties associated with political parties, media outlets, and Indian and Chinese-owned businesses.

 Vaccinations required to enter the country